ExBody2: Advanced Expressive Humanoid Whole-Body Control: Introduction

-(iii) \textit{Local keypoint tracking strategy}.
-Previous whole-body tracking approaches, such as H2O~\cite{he2024h20} and OmniH2O~\cite{he2024omnih2o}, rely on \textit{global tracking} of keypoint positions.
-This approach often leads to tracking failures in immediate next steps when robots struggle to align with current global keypoints, limiting their applications to highly stationary scenarios.
-In contrast, \algabbr converts keypoints in the local frame, and decouples keypoint tracking from velocity control.
-To further improve the robustness of tracking, we periodically reset the global tracking keypoints to the local frame.
-This approach ensures sustained and robust whole-body tracking.
+(ii) \textit{Specialist policy with finetuning for targeted motions}.
+While the generalist policy enables broad motion coverage, finetuning enhances precision for specific motion groups.
+Motions with similar patterns are easier to learn under a shared policy, as they require consistent control strategies and constraints.
+Instead of training from scratch, we refine the generalist policy, leveraging its learned priors for efficient adaptation.
+This allows the policy to better capture fine-grained motion details and improve tracking accuracy for specialized tasks.
+Additionally, motion labels or an action recognition model can classify input motions, enabling dynamic selection of the most suitable specialist policy.

-(iv) \textit{Long-range motion with CVAE.} With enhanced whole-body tracking capabilities, our robot can now perform long-duration motion imitation.
-However, the motions in existing datasets are relatively short, presenting a challenge when aiming to enable continuous motion execution without manual resets.
-To overcome this, we train a Conditional Variational Autoencoder (CVAE)~\cite{sohn2015learning, zhao2023learning} model to synthesize future motion.
-As shown in Figure~\ref{fig:main_figure}, the CVAE takes on past motion information and generates future motion sequences, allowing the robot to execute complex and expressive movements seamlessly during deployment.
+(iii) \textit{Decoupled motion-velocity control strategy}.
+Previous whole-body tracking approaches, such as H2O~\cite{he2024h20} and OmniH2O~\cite{he2024omnih2o}, rely on global tracking of keypoint positions.
+This often leads to tracking failures in immediate next steps when robots struggle to align with current global keypoints, limiting their applications to highly stationary scenarios.
+In contrast, Exbody2 converts keypoints into the local frame and decouples keypoint tracking from velocity control.
+Velocity-based tracking guides movement, while key body tracking focuses on motion imitation, emphasizing expressive motion reproduction.
+To improve tracking robustness, Exbody2 adopts a teacher-student framework, where a teacher policy is first trained using PPO~\cite{schulman2017proximal} with privileged information, including real root velocity, accurate body link positions, and physical properties (e.g., friction).
+The student policy is then trained via DAgger~\cite{dagger}-style distillation, using historical observations to infer privileged information, enabling real-world deployment without direct access to such data.

-In the experiments, we evaluate four baseline methods on two robot platforms (Unitree G1 and H1) to assess the effects of different tracking methods, motion control strategies, and training techniques.
-Our approach demonstrates superior performance across full-body tracking accuracy, upper and lower body tracking, and velocity tracking, particularly excelling in velocity tracking and overall precision.
-Ablation studies further highlight that a curated dataset with moderate diversity and feasibility achieves optimal tracking performance, avoiding the drawbacks of overly simplistic or noisy datasets.
-By incorporating a teacher-student structure and an optimal history length, our approach achieves stable and efficient tracking in dynamic environments.
+We evaluate our approach on the Unitree G1 against four state-of-the-art baselines, demonstrating higher fidelity across both simulation and real-world tests.
+In particular, the automated data curation yields a robust generalist policy that outperforms all previous methods as a single policy capable of handling diverse motions.
+Fine-tuning for specific tasks (e.g., dancing) further enhances motion quality and expressiveness.
+Overall, our results highlight ExBody2’s potential for bridging the gap between human-level expressiveness and reliable whole-body control in humanoid robots.